SHARING YOUR COMPLIMENTS, COMPLAINTS or CONCERNS

 If you have any questions or wish to be removed from our survey contact list, please contact us at 705-721-8010 or 1-888-721-2222 and ask to speak to your Care Coordinator.

-We strive to resolve complaints informally, whenever possible, and if you have a specific complaint about your care and/or the service we are providing, please follow the steps below to ensure a prompt response.
+We strive to resolve complaints informally, whenever possible.
+If you have a specific complaint about the service or care that you're receiving, please follow the steps below to ensure a prompt response: